5/8/2025

 Emily Yang

-Yeah, so I think if you look at the overall supply change, we see that change a lot, right?
-From globalization to regionalization to maybe country-lication, wherever you want to call it.
-We believe we actually have a good structure in place, both front and back end, to really support wherever the need or the future change requirement will be.
+Yeah, so I think if you look at the overall supply chain, change a lot, right, from globalization to regionalization to maybe countrylization, wherever you want to call it, We believe we actually have a good structure in place, both front-end and back-end, to really support whatever the need or the future change requirement will be.

 speaker